Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 Installation on macOS<sup>&reg;</sup> is a bit more complicated.
 The easiest way is to use [Homebrew](https://brew.sh). _Homebrew_ is a package manager for macOS.
 It is also available for Linux.

-Once _Homebrew_ is installed, you can read the instructions in [this slightly dated tutorial]() for background information.
+Once _Homebrew_ is installed, you can read the instructions in [this only slightly dated tutorial](https://medium.com/macoclock/setting-up-mac-for-opencv-java-development-with-intellij-idea-fd2153eb634f) for background information.
 However, recent changes in _Homebrew_ have made some changes necessary.

 Specfically, current versions of _Homebrew_ need a bit more information about the Java environment to build the Java code for OpenCV.
 If this information is not provided, the installation of OpenCV appears to succeed, but the Java implemenation is not available.
 No errors are apparent.